 Starting 2018 Milton will have two additional regional councillors.
 This required re-visiting number of local councillors to balance boundaries.
 There were two options: 1) add two additional councillors for a total Council of size 13 or 2) two fewer councillors for a total Council size of 9.
-This post explains my thought process that helped me arrive at the latter option.
+Staff recommendation was Council size of 9, which is what our Mayor favoured as well.
+This post explains why I agree with our staff and Mayor.

 Fewer politicians is not always the right approach.
 One of the things PM Harper got right was increasing the number of MPs in the Parliament to improve representation by population.
 City of Toronto absolutely must increase number of councillors to make sure people continue to have representation they deserve (fortunately, it’s doing that).
 United States could substantially improve its political system by doubling or tripling members of Congress (unfortunately they won’t do that).

 In a representative democracy, voters must be able to appoint, and access, representatives to fight for their behalf.

 In light of this, this week’s Milton council’s decision to set the size of its council to 9 members, rather than 13, seems like a poor decision.
 However, as is often the case, devil’s in the details.

 On Monday the Council also renewed the transit contract, merely 3 days before it expired.
 A delay in the vote would cancel all transit services in Milton.
 Staff had also written two versions of a report, one recommending a library in the new Sherwood Community Centre in ward 8 (Savoline and Main) and one with no library.
 They did this because the library lease was not signed until the deadline for the report.